-Abbott Construction, LLC will determine the air quality for exposure to PM2.5 before each shift using one of the methods listed in WAC 296-62-08530. then communicate wildfire smoke hazards of PM2.5 is 20.5 μg/m (WAQA 101, AQI 69) or more.
+Abbott Construction, LLC will determine the air quality for exposure to PM2.5 before each shift using one of the methods listed in WAC 296-62-08530. then communicate wildfire smoke hazards of PM{2.5} is 20.5 μg/m3 (WAQA 101, AQI 69) or more.
 Employees are encouraged to inform their supervisor, site supervision, or safety professional when air quality is worsening, or adverse symptoms are noticed that could be related to wildfire smoke exposure.